n8willis/opentype-shaping-documents/opentype-shaping-devanagari.md

 special forms.
 Devanagari includes one below-base consonant
 form:

-  - "Halant,Ra" or "Ra,Halant" in a non-syllable-initial position will
+  - "Halant,Ra" (occuring after the base consonant) or "Ra,Halant"
-    take on the "Rakaar" form.
+    (before the base consonant, but in a non-syllable-initial position) will take on the "Rakaar" form.

 If the active font contains ligatures for the consonant adjacent to